ulises-jeremias/dotfiles/README.md

 │   └── install-pkgs.sh     # Debian specific script to install packages from the official repos and other sources ├── default-config          # default config files (used by dots when installing in any OS).
 Check the docs https://github.com/ulises-jeremias/dotfiles/wiki/Customization for more info.
-│   ├── common/             # common config files to be installed in any OS │   ├── wm/                 # window manager config files to be installed in any OS based on the intallation flag `--wms` ├── playground              # testing environments
+│   ├── common/             # common config files to be installed in any OS │   ├── wm/                 # window manager config files to be installed in any OS based on user input ├── playground              # testing environments
 │   └── docker/             # docker setup to bootstrap the testing environments │   └── vagrant/            # vagrant setup to bootstrap the testing environments